AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

   the file and is points to the beginning of the file when ContentsValidator is called.

-Note that :meth:`GSASIIIO.ImportBaseclass.CIFValidator` is a ContentsValidator for validating CIF files.
+Note that :meth:`GSASIIobj.ImportBaseclass.CIFValidator` is a ContentsValidator for validating CIF files.